nexuszhan/EECS448/README.md

-# EECS448 UI
+# Model Interface

+This is the UI part created by group MindReader in EECS448 (WN2023).
 You can try playing with the UI by downloading the compressed file.